 I went to Penn State after high school, then later finished at IUP with a BA in English.
 I minored in philosophy.
 I met my wife there, and after graduation we moved to within walking distance of Spring Creek.
 I was home.
 Finally, I had the classroom I’d always wanted.
 Wild trout were a short reach beyond my back door.

 For six years I fished five days a week, in all four seasons.
 During the days I explored every corner of this region with a 4×4, some maps and a fly rod.
 At night I played music in the clubs of State College, PA.

 When my first son was born, that freedom to fish was replaced with the responsibilities and gifts of being a father.
-I’ve now spent the last nine years dedicated to raising two boys and being a good husband.
+I’ve now spent the last eleven years dedicated to raising two boys and being a good husband.